 Newton’s Second Law of Motion: The change in an object’s motion is proportional to the force acting on it.

 The motion of the object is determined by all the forces acting on it.
 Think about a game of tug of war.
 If nobody from either side pulls on the rope, will the rope move?
 If both teams pull the exact same amount, so the forces are BALANCED, will the rope move?
 If the team on the right side of the rope pull with more force than the team on the left side, so the forces are UNBALANCED, which way will the rope move?
 What do you think determines how fast the rope will move to the right or the left?

-In this lesson, students plan and carry out an investigation into Newton's First Law of Motion and Newton's Second Law of Motion.
+In this Newton's First and Second Law of Motion lesson plan, students plan and carry out an investigation into Newton's First Law of Motion and Newton's Second Law of Motion.
 This activity aligns to NGSS standard MS-PS2-2: Plan an investigation to provide evidence that the change in an object's motion depends on the sum of the forces on the object and the mass of the object.
 Click here for more details on the NGSS alignment for this activity.